StarRocks/starrocks/docs/developers/build-starrocks/Build_in_docker.md

-# Compile StarRocks in Docker
+# Compile StarRocks with Docker

 This topic describes how to compile StarRocks using Docker.